hbowie/notenik-swift/README.md

 (There are also some inactive repos concerning an earlier version of Notenik, written in Java, and these will not be further mentioned in this README.)

+## New Repo for 2025

+Please see [hbowie/Notenik-25](https://github.com/hbowie/Notenik-25) for the latest changes to this code.
+This repo is being kept for history, but is not being further maintained.

 ## Notenik Links Outside of GitHub

 Use these links to obtain more info about the app, and to actually download a working version to your Mac.